Mirantis/k0rdent-enterprise-docs-publish/docs/index.md

     * **k0rdent State Manager (KSM)**

-        Installation and life-cycle management of [beach-head services](appendix/glossary.md#beach-head-services), policy, Kubernetes API configurations, and more.
+        Installation and life-cycle management of deployed services.

           * This is currently rolled into kcm, but may be split out in the future
           * ksm leverages [Project Sveltos](https://github.com/projectsveltos/sveltos)